Lynnes001/piptag_tutorial/README.md

 ### Troubleshooting

-*1. Due to the use of GCC attributes for packing structs, you need to enable GCC compatibility mode.
+  1. (from original readme.md)Due to the use of GCC attributes for packing structs, you need to enable GCC compatibility mode.
 This is an option found in the Project Properties dialog window.

   Project > Properties > CCS Build > MSP430 Compiler > Advanced Options
     > Language Options > Enable support for GCC extensions (--gcc)